How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Research Methodology

 \section{Research Methodology}

-We employed a quantitative, cross-sectional survey design to investigate how cognitive capability and personality relate to problem-solving performance among software practitioners and students.
-Our study was approved by Monash University ethics committee \emph{(approval number: 40008)}.
+We employed a quantitative, cross-sectional survey design to examine relationships between cognitive capability, personality, and problem-solving accuracy among practitioners and students.
+A survey-based approach enabled standardize and consistent collection of individual measures, background information, and task responses within a single instrument \cite{creswell2017research, fowler2013survey}.
+Our study was approved by Monash University Ethics Committee; approval ID: 40008.